12Factor-mx/vagrant_ansible_key_2_known_host/README.md

 ## Tries to solve

-Avoids the ansible or ansible-playbook "fingerprint" error message when the Vagrant boxes public ssh key does nor exists in the user home know_hosts file
+Avoids the ansible or ansible-playbook "fingerprint" error message when the Vagrant boxes public ssh key does nor exists in the user home known_hosts file

 ## Description

-This shell gives the user the ability to add and/or overwrite the Vagrants boxes public ssh key to the user home know_hosts file based on the autoganerated file vagrant_ansible_inventory.
+This shell gives the user the ability to add and/or overwrite the Vagrants boxes public ssh key to the user home known_hosts file based on the autoganerated file vagrant_ansible_inventory.

 For mor information the  please refer to the official documentation at <https://www.vagrantup.com/docs/provisioning/ansible_intro.html#the-inventory-file>